 Land of Joy indeed – since its launch in 2015, Ducati (at the time of writing) had sold in excess of 30,000 Scrambler units.
 Making it by far the most popular model for the marque.

-Some argue, that this is the scrambler Ducati should have built first, as it’s the only variant with true off-road capability.
+Some argue that this is the scrambler Ducati should have built first, as it’s the only variant with true off-road capability.
 Conversely, it could be argued that Ducati’s approach of initially building a fanbase for the Scrambler was the more logical way to go.
-They did that by targeting a broader segment of bikers i.e. those who love the scrambler look but wouldn’t necessarily head off into the desert or woods every weekend, was the more logical way to go.
+They did that by targeting a broader segment of bikers.
+Those who love the scrambler look but wouldn’t necessarily head off into the desert or woods every weekend.

 By approaching development this way Ducati created a success base that made the development of the Desert Sled viable.
 No doubt deeper coffers for R&D and in turn the ability to create an Enduro model which will likely appeal to the everyday rider and maybe even the purist.

 DUCATI DESERT SLED – What’s New?

-According to Ducati, virtually everything on this bike has been redesigned or re-engineered to meet the challenges of the off-road environment, including the 803cc engine.
+According to Ducati, virtually everything on this bike has been redesigned or re-engineered to meet the challenges of the off-road environment.
+That includes the 803cc engine.

 The fact that the bike has a longer Kayaba rear shock (which is pre-load and rebound adjustable) combined with a massive rise in the seat height of 70mm (up from 790mm to 860mm) might intimidate smaller riders.